MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/remoting/jea/role-capabilities.md

 The rules are as follows:

-1. If a cmdlet is only made visible in one role, it is visible to the user with any applicable parameter constraints.
+1. If a cmdlet is only made visible in one role, it's visible to the user with any applicable parameter constraints.
 1. If a cmdlet is made visible in more than one role, and each role has the same constraints on the cmdlet, the cmdlet is visible to the user with those constraints.